nathanalderson/usage_rules/usage-rules.md

 ## Searching Documentation

 You should also consult the documentation of any tools you are using, early and often.
 The best way to accomplish this is to use the `usage_rules.search_docs` mix task.
+Once you have found what you are looking for, use the links in the search results to get more detail.
 For example:

 ```
 # Search docs for all packages in the current application, including Elixir